'Let’s not rush this': Conservative and liberal senators urge delay on healthcare bill vote

 Both Sen. Ron Johnson, R-Wisc., and Sen. Bernie Sanders, I-Vt., who each have expressed serious reservations with the bill for very different reasons, proclaimed during exclusive interviews on Sunday's "Meet The Press" that rushing a vote before the July 4th recess would be unwise.

-“There’s no way we should be voting on this next week,” Johnson told host Chuck Todd.
-“I have a hard time believing my Wisconsin constituents or even myself will have enough time to evaluate this for even a motion to proceed... let’s not rush this.”
+“There's no way we should be voting on this next week.
+No way,” Johnson told host Chuck Todd.
+"I have a hard time believing Wisconsin constituents or even myself will have enough time to properly evaluate this, for me to vote for a motion to proceed.
+So I've been encouraging leadership, the White House, anybody I can talk to for quite some time, let's not rush this process.
+Let's have the integrity to show the American people what it is, show them the truth."

 Republican senators unveiled their version of the health bill on Thursday, and Majority Leader Mitch McConnell has indicated he wants to see a vote before the end of this week.